42Angouleme/pybot/module_webapp/README.md

 ## Frontend

-- Basic authentication with hardcoded password.
+- Basic authentication with hardcoded password at `/admin`
 - Visitors can only access the login page.
-Other pages redirect to `/login`.
+Other pages redirect to `/admin/login`.
 - Authentication persists across the session: user can reload/change the page and stay connected.
 - A logged-in user can logout.

 The following routes are available for authenticated users:
-- `/add` A form to add a new user
+- `/admin/add` A form to add a new user
-- `/list` List users, there's a delete button next to each user.
-An optional "name" GET parameter filters user by name example `/list?name=toto`
+- `/admin/list` List users, there's a delete button next to each user.
+An optional "name" GET parameter filters user by name example `/admin/list?name=toto`
-- `/search` a basic form with one input and a search button, this redirects to `/list?name=<input_content>`
+- `/admin/search` a basic form with one input and a search button, this redirects to `/admin/list?name=<input_content>`
-- `/logout` Logout the user and redirect to the login page
+- `/admin/logout` Logout the user and redirect to the login page

 ## API